 After Test, the new driver needs to develop their skills further, and understand that people's actions are influenced by, for example, the weather, the time, the passengers, the day's workload coming up soon, and so on.

 The tuition car is, of course, dual-controlled, well-maintained, and with well-placed L-Plates, to ensure that other road users are aware of our experience.

 The car is a petrol, automatic gearbox, Ford Focus, which drives really smoothly, feels comfortable, without being too big.
-I have also temporarily used a diesel, manual gearbox Focus as well, to help some specific pupils

 The car is maintained at the required service intervals, by an MOT qualified garage local to me.